 All parliamentary proceedings have since come to an end in the lead up to the State election.
 This means that the Bill has lapsed, and the Local Government Act 1989 continues to form the basis of the legal framework for the constitution, role and governance of Victorian councils.

-The Bill and the explanatory memorandum can still be accessed on the Victorian Parliament website.
+The Bill and the explanatory memorandum can still be accessed in the Bills archive on the Victorian Parliament website.

 An overview of the consultation process carried out as part of the review of the Local Government Act 1989 is set out below.